cloudflare/cloudflare-docs/content/images/image-resizing/format-limitations.md

 Resizing requests might not be fulfilled with the format the user expects due to these trade-offs Cloudflare has to make.
 Images differ in size, transformations, codecs and all of these different aspects influence what compression codecs are used.

-Cloudflare tries to choose the requested codec, but we operate on a best-effort basis and there are limits that our system needs to follow in order to satisfy all customers.
+Cloudflare tries to choose the requested codec, but we operate on a best-effort basis and there are limits that our system needs to follow to satisfy all customers.

 AVIF encoding, in particular, can be an order of magnitude slower than encoding to other formats.
 Cloudflare will fall back to WebP or JPEG if the image is too large to be encoded quickly.